nguyenvanduocit/all-in-one-model-context-protocol/README.md

 ### execute_comand_line_script

-Execute a script file on user machine
+Execute a script file on user machine.
+Non interactive.
+Do not do unsafe operations

 Arguments: